MrErin/SmallExercises/README.md

 # Small Exercises

-This repo holds a bunch of projects and exercises that require no more than one .js file and possibly one .html file.
+This repo holds a bunch of projects and exercises that require no more than two files (usually a .js and an .html).

 * Basic Logic
   * [Chicken Monkey](./BasicLogic/ChickenMonkey.js)